 - Trichomoniasis.
 Trichomoniasis is a sexually transmitted infection (STI) caused by a parasite.

 Both yeast infections and bacterial vaginosis are very common.
-Nearly 30 percent of women ages 14 to 49 in the United States have bacterial vaginosis.
+Nearly of women ages 14 to 49 in the United States have bacterial vaginosis.
 About 75 percent of women will get at least one yeast infection in their lifetime.

 If you have one of these conditions, you may have vaginal irritation or pain when you urinate or have sex.